 5. Beef burgers

 It’s fairly easy to knock up some burgers with some diced onion, ground beef and an egg.
-Adding breadcrumbs helps to bulk up the recipe and keeps the burgers moist.
+Adding breadcrumbs help to bulk up the recipe and keeps the burgers moist.
 You can also make some burger buns to serve them.

 6. Kofte kebabs